Bentley-Cellular-Adaptive-Behaviour-Lab/VE-cadherin-Patch-Classification/README.md

 4) Auto threshold per slice (based on raw image)
 5) Auto threshold per patch (based on raw image)

-**If you would instead like to use a pre-set threshold (or range of thresholds) for all images (as a sensitivity analysis) or to eg use an automatic thresholding per slice or per patch, please get in touch via email as we may be able to implement this.
+**If you would instead like to use a pre-set threshold (or range of thresholds) for all images (as a sensitivity analysis) or to eg use an automatic thresholding per slice or per patch, please get in touch via email as we may be able to implement this.**

 After processing command 7 will automatically be run.
-The results from this command will be shown so the initial requirement in command 7 to declare which results to show is skipped.**
+The results from this command will be shown so the initial requirement in command 7 to declare which results to show is skipped.

 ![command 6 example](https://github.com/Bentley-Cellular-Adaptive-Behaviour-Lab/VE-cadherin-Patch-Classification/blob/master/gifs/command6.gif)

 ### Command 7: See results from auto classification

-**The auto classifier outputs the distributions of large (area >= 50) and small (area >= 10 and <50) objects, as well as the mean eccentricity and mean wiggliness of the large objects and correlates these features with hand classification (if this has been performed).
+The auto classifier outputs the distributions of large (area >= 50 pixels) and small (area >= 10 and <50 pixel) objects, as well as the mean eccentricity and mean wiggliness of the large objects and correlates these features with hand classification (if this has been performed).
 Please note that many other parameters can be extracted and shown (e.g. % of patch above threshold, mean intensity of above threshold objects, etc).

-Alternatively, it is possible that we can characterise a particular feature or texture you see in patches and extract this as a parameter.
+**Alternatively, it is possible that we can characterise a particular feature or texture you see in patches and extract this as a parameter.
 Please get in touch via email if so as we may be able to help.**

 Outputs auto classification results from either:
 1) std deviation filter